 $5.47 PER MONTH *minimum annual fee of 65.60

 REGISTER THROUGH INDUSTRY.HELP

 Terms & conditions

-Although all due care is taken, Express Online Training (EOT) and Industry Regulation Renewal Service PTY LTD takes no responsibility for incomplete or incorrect information provided.
+Although all due care is taken, Express Online Training (EOT) and Industry Regulation Renewal Service PTY LTD take no responsibility for incomplete or incorrect information provided.

 You can log into your account and manage your subscription and payment settings at any time.

 This service is provided at no charge for the initial period of one month only.

 Upon payment your details will be saved to our payment processing provider, and after an initial one-month period, if you do not cancel your subscription your selected payment details will then be charged up front for a 12-month period.

 Payment is processed at the beginning of each billing period.

-The billing period can be changed by Industry Regulation Renewal Service PTY LTD, its subsidiaries or director-related parties at any time without consent but you will be notified by email within ten (10) business days before your next payment is processed.
+The billing period can be changed by Industry Regulation Renewal Service PTY LTD, EOT its subsidiaries or director-related parties at any time without consent but you will be notified by email within ten (10) business days before your next payment is processed.